 Bost Group – Leading the charge in Providing Safe and Reliable Underground Mine Refuge Chambers

-Bost Group have been providing portable and stationary Refuge Chambers to Australia’s underground hard rock mining industry for the past decade.
+Bost Group has been providing portable and stationary Refuge Chambers to Australia’s underground hard rock mining industry for the past decade.
 Our mission is to improve the health and safety of underground workers by providing safe refuge chambers and our commitment to delivering a practical, simple to use, easy to maintain product that can be trusted in an emergency situation is the backbone to our foundations as an organisation.

 With operations in Perth, Melbourne and Queensland, Bost Group remain committed in delivering a reliable and trusted product for exceptional value to our clients.
 Our product development and engineering teams work closely with our customers, our service team, and training divisions to ensure we provide maximum value for our clients globally.